linalab/esp-facetracking/README.md

 - [Install MAX-MSP](https://cycling74.com/downloads):
 - Install cv.jit in the Package manager
 - Open **facetracking.maxpat**
-- Use the OBS camera as a source
+- Use the OBS camera as a source: choose OBS Virtual camera.

-The patch sends OSC messagges using the port 6448 to wekinator and revceive them back in port 12000
+By default the patch sends OSC messagges using the port 6448 to wekinator.
+Max also revceives them back from Wekinator using port 12000.

-sends OSC messages to the ESP in port 8000
+Finally sends clean OSC messages to the ESP in port 8000.

+---

 ### 4. Wekinator: Receives the OSC messages and trains a model to detect gestures

 - [Install wekinator](http://www.wekinator.org/)
-- Open the **WekinatorProject**
 - Train the model with happy/sad faces
 - Run